CapsCode-Website/capscode/src/blogfiles/general/covid19-vaccine-tracker/index.md

 ## Thanks for reading !

-## Feedbacks and comments are welcome !
+## Feedbacks and comments are welcome!

 ## Thank You,\
 ## CapsCode